MaibornWolff/codecharta/CC_JSON_SCHEMA_CHANGELOG.md

 ## 1.4

--   A new `direction` property has been added to the attribute descriptors, specifying whether higher or lower attribute values indicate better code quality.
+-   An additional `direction` property has been added to the attribute descriptors, specifying whether higher or lower attribute values indicate better code quality.

 ```json
 {